Backbase/bb-fuel/docs/CAPABILITY_DATA_SETUP.md

 - Functions SEPA CT, US Domestic Wire and US Foreign Wire

 ## Notifications setup
-Global notifications are only created be the bank manager using approvals In this setup Zero approval policy is configured.
+Global notifications are only created by the bank manager using approvals In this setup Zero approval policy is configured.

 To properly setup notifications: